NWChemEx/.github/docs/source/community/pull_requests.rst

 #. specify what sort of PR this is (major, minor, or patch)
 #. describe what's in scope for the PR
 #. describe what's not in scope for the PR
-#. confirm that they have done documentation, etc.
+#. confirm that they have done documentation, etc., and
 #. (for drafts only) listing what still needs to be done.

 Why these prompts?
 The first prompt is for categorizing the PR (and